philipp-spiess/philipp-spiess.github.io/content/blog/scheduling-in-react/index.md

 ## Scheduling in User Interfaces

 Our users expect immediate feedback.
 Whether they are clicking on a button to open a modal or adding text to an input field, they don’t want to wait before seeing some kind of confirmation.
-The button should show a modal and the input field should display the key that was typed.
+For example, the button could show a modal and the input field could display the key that was typed.

 To visualize what happens when this is not the case, let’s take a look at the demo application that Dan Abramov presented at his talk, [Beyond React 16](https://reactjs.org/blog/2018/03/01/sneak-peek-beyond-react-16.html), at JSConf Iceland 2018.